Spinks90/MailChemist/README.md

 ## Fluid&#46;NET Filters

-If you require the inbuilt MailChemist filters you can use `MailChemist.RegisterGlobalFilters()`.
+MailChemist utilises Fluid.NET under the hood because of this; You can leverage [custom filter functions](https://github.com/sebastienros/fluid#adding-custom-filters) in your templates.
+MailChemist has out of the box fluid filters which can be registered by running `MailChemist.RegisterGlobalFilters()`.

 ### IsLessThanZeroAddClassFilter